jorgepgjr/jmeter-sample/README.md

 # jmeter-sample
-Simple aplication to teach the JMeter
+Simple aplication to teach JMeter to QA team
-Use mvn spring-boot:run to start it
+Use <code> mvn spring-boot:run </code> to start the server

+# TODO
+- Add Spring Security to use Session on JMeters test